 - very low blood sugar

-- very high blood glucose levels, also known as hyperglycemic hyperosmolar syndrome
+- very high blood glucose levels, also known as HHS

-Hypoglycemia is when blood glucose levels are too low (under 70 mg/dL).
+Hypoglycemia is when blood glucose levels are too low (

-According to a study published in Diabetes, a person with type 1 diabetes will experience symptoms of hypoglycemia twice a week on average.
+According to the American Diabetes Association, a person with type 1 diabetes will experience symptoms of hypoglycemia twice a week on average.

 People with type 2 diabetes who use insulin are less likely to experience hypoglycemia, but it can still happen.